redseacomputing/redseacomputing.github.io/_posts/2021-04-01-Refactoring1-5-exercise.markdown

 <br>

->Hint: Use "the button of your dreams" and use your test suite after every refactoring step.
+>Hint: Use "the button of dreams" and run your test suite after every refactoring step.

 <br>